Skip to content

 This data can be submitted quickly and easily using the PMLL Portal.
 Once you have created an account, there is a dedicated data submission page where you can input all the information PMLL needs about what you are using.

-PMLL are happy to provide training on how to use the portal.
+Please take a look at our six-minute walkthrough video showing you how to submit your data using the portal.
+PMLL is happy to provide training on how to use the portal.
 If you would find this useful, please get in touch with us.
-For a six minute walkthrough of how to submit your data using the portal, click here.

-To apply for a licence, please complete our application form.
-We will then email your nominated contact to confirm the details and you may then request a copy of the licence.
+To apply for a licence, please complete the online application form.
+We will then email your nominated contact to confirm the details and you may then request a signed copy of the licence.
 From this point onwards your music service will be covered by the licence until 31st March.
 Your music service will then be invoiced and added to the PMLL database for Music Service Licences.

 If you wish to cancel your licence, Music Mark will require written confirmation by 1st March.
 In case of licence cancellation, all copies and arrangements made under the licence must be destroyed.

-Any contact data (including personal data) provided to Music Mark will then be passed to PMLL and processed for the purposes of performance of the licence agreement.
-PMLL’s privacy policy is available here.
+Any contact data (including personal data) provided to Music Mark will then be passed to PMLL and processed for the purposes of performance of the licence agreement as per PMLL’s privacy policy.

 Payment